Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

 gp env UPLOADS_BUCKET_NAME=nwaliechinyere-cruddur-uploaded-avatars
 ```

 In order to process uploaded images into a specific dimension, a Lambda function will be created by CDK.
-This function and related packages are specified in the scripts ([repo](https://github.com/chinyere-nwalie/aws-bootcamp-cruddur-2023/tree/week-8/aws/lambdas/process-images)) created by the following commands:
+This function and related packages are specified in the scripts ([code](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/tree/main/aws/lambdas/process-images)) It was created by with these commands:

 ```sh
 mkdir -p aws/lambdas/process-images